lylepmills/eurorack/alt_firmwares/README.md

 Green means the +0 octaves (same frequency as the main model), red means -1 octave, yellow means -2 octaves.
 Note this will only have an effect if the suboscillator wave option is set to something other than the regular aux model.

 ### Sixth light - Chord table option (chord mode only)
-Green means the original chord table, red means the alternate chord table by Jon Butler
+Green means the original chord table, red means the alternate chord table by Jon Butler, yellow means the alternate chord table by Joe McMullen

 #### Original chords
 - Octave